 Worship of Lord Ganesha is done with great devotion.
 Various charitable works are done during this festival.

 Ganesh Chaturthi is a grand affair that is generally observed during the Hindu month of Bhadra according to the Hindu calendar that usually falls during mid-August to mid-September.
-Continuing for the ten days of brand fan fare, the festival ends on the Ananta Chaturdashi.
-Ganesh Chaturthi is celebrated as the birthday of the Lord Ganesha, the son of Shiva and Parvati.
+Continuing for the ten days of brand fanfare, the festival ends on the Ananta Chaturdashi.
+The day is celebrated as the birthday of the Lord Ganesha, the son of Shiva and Parvati.
 Lord Ganesha is worshipped all over India by the Hindus as the Lord of wisdom, prosperity and good fortune.